Q3, 2020 Results Released – A Story Of Revenue

-The Romco Quarter 3, 2020 Report has been released, revealing large revenue gains within an environment of pressure, lockdowns, and change.
+The Romco Quarter 3, 2020 results have been released, revealing large revenue gains within an environment of pressure, lockdowns, and change.

-Romco saw ten-fold revenue growth (994%) from Q3, 2019, and an increase of £1 million from Q2, 2020; reaching £2.8 million in total revenue.
-This is despite the global pandemic conditions and political unrest in Nigeria.
+Romco saw ten-fold revenue growth (994%) from Q3, 2019, reaching £2.8 million in total revenue.
+This is despite the global pandemic conditions which have affected trade and prices across many sectors.

 In response to the effort Romco CEO, Raymond Onovwigun, stated, “We are exceptionally proud of our teams and contractors who have worked safely and effectively throughout pandemic changes, travel restrictions, lock-down measures, industry shifts, demand fluctuations, and political unrest.
 It can’t be understated the resilience and fortitude our teams and management have shown to consistently deliver production, sales, and product quality throughout the turbulence.
 All involved are to be highly commended.”

 Consistent with the mission, Romco maintains that all production results are ultimately measured through the lens of environmental impact.
 Any gains are contrasted with the direct hit those numbers represent if those resources were being produced via primary production means (raw materials processing which requires mining and massive power usage.)